Apothecary-Community/rules/README.md

 ## Rules on Content

-- While heavy topics are allowed, we ask that you **make judicious use of content warnings for heavy content**, including mental health and self harm.
-If you are planning on starting a conversation you expect to go down this path, please use one of our two vents channels: [#vent:the-apothecary.club] and [#vents-private:the-apothecary.club] (ask for an invite).
+- While heavy topics are allowed, we ask that you **make judicious use of content warnings for heavy content**, including mental health, self harm, and any other topics when requested.
+If you are planning on starting a conversation you expect to go down this path, please use one of our two vents channels: [#vent:the-apothecary.club], [#trans-vent:the-apothecary.club], and [#vents-private:the-apothecary.club] (ask for an invite).
 If a conversation in another chat drifts into a discussion of heavy topics, do your best to use content warnings, and **move to a vent room if the conversation keeps going**.
 - The vent rooms exist in to provide a space for members to vent freely, without worrying about perceptions.
 As such, **when someone is using a vent room, do not try to dispute them, argue with them, or call them out**.
 For the time being, this is their space.
 Responses should be supportive.
 If you believe there is an issue with something someone is saying, discuss this with a moderator, and do not confront them directly, unless urgent.
 - Many people here are very nerdy, and that's worderful!
 But unfortunately, our conversations can sometimes occupy a room and push other people out.
 To help with this, without stiffling wonderful, nerdy discourse, we have [#nerds:the-apothecary.club].
-We ask that you **bring your nerdiness in the nerds room**, so that we all can enjoy it, and no one is left feeling pushed out.
+We ask that you **bring your nerdiness in the nerds room**, so that we all can enjoy it, and none are left feeling pushed out.
-- Our community has many members who are minors or otherwise uninterested in seeing NSFW, lewd, or sexual content.
-For their sake, we ask that you **refrain from posting NSFW, lewd, or sexual content**, with the exeption of in [#nsfw:the-apothecary.club].
+- Our community has many members who are minors or otherwise uninterested in seeing "NSFW", lewd, or sexual content.
+For their sake, we ask that you **refrain from posting NSFW, lewd, or sexual content**, with the exeption of the rooms in [#sex-rooms:the-apothecary.club].

 ## "Goes without saying" Rules